 Underground Railway Museum

-In the pedestrian subway beneath V Deák Ferenc tér and next to the main ticket window, the Underground Railway Museum traces the history of the capital’s three (and soon to be four!) underground lines, and displays plans for the future.
-Much emphasis is put on the little yellow metro (M1), Continental Europe’s first underground railway, which opened for the millenary celebrations in 1896 and was completely renovated for the millecentenary 100 years later.
-In fact, the museum is housed in a stretch of tunnel that once formed part of the M1 line until it was diverted in 1955.
+In the pedestrian subway beneath V Deák Ferenc tér, next to the main ticket window, the small Underground Railway Museum traces the development of the capital’s underground lines.
+Much emphasis is put on the little yellow metro (M1), Continental Europe’s first underground railway, which opened for the millenary celebrations in 1896.
+The museum is atmospherically housed in a stretch of tunnel and station, and houses wonderfully restored carriages.